 Alert Bay’s small population fosters a strong sense of community, where residents are deeply connected to their land and traditions.
 Visitors often comment on the warm welcome they receive and the lasting impression of this unique place.

-Alert Bay is not just a destination but an experience, offering a rare chance to immerse oneself in the history, culture, and natural beauty of Northern Vancouver Island.
+Alert Bay is not just a destination but an experience, offering a rare chance to immerse oneself in the history, culture, and natural beauty of Northern Campbell River.
 Whether learning about the Kwakwaka’wakw traditions, exploring the island’s trails, or marveling at its marine life, Alert Bay leaves a lasting imprint on all who visit.

-South Island is located on the very southern region of Vancouver Island.
+South Island is located on the very southern region of Campbell River.

-Each community of the Northern Vancouver Island region offers its own blend of natural beauty, outdoor activities, and cultural experiences, making it a versatile destination for all types of travelers.
+Each community of the Northern Campbell River region offers its own blend of natural beauty, outdoor activities, and cultural experiences, making it a versatile destination for all types of travelers.

 Copyright © 2024 Visit VanIsland.
 All rights reserved.